 European Jews also recognized the advantages of printing.
 By the 1470s production of Hebrew books in Italy and Spain had begun.
 In most cases, the editions were relatively limited in quantity.
 The first books, released in batches of only 200 to 300 copies, were quite expensive.

-Among the incunabula preserved in the National Library is a copy containing several ancient philosophical texts, all originally composed in the second century CE.
+Among the incunabula preserved in the National Library of Israel is a copy containing several ancient philosophical texts, all originally composed in the second century CE.
 It contains essays by Lucius Apuleius Madaurensis, “Hermes Trismegistus” (there was no such author in truth, this was a later given name for an author or multiple authors active in the 2nd-century), and Albinus Platonicus.
 Printed in the city of Rome by Konrad Sweynheim and Arnold Pannartz (a German pair who had immigrated to Italy) in 1469, this marked the first time that the philosophical texts were printed.

 The printing of this book, as according to the colophon (the author or printer note that usually appears at the end of a book), was completed on February 28th, 1469.
 This precise, recorded date helped us to determine that this is the oldest printed book in the National Library of Israel’s collection.